zzc-ccccc/MonkeyOCR/README.md

 python demo/demo_gradio.py
 ```

-Using the [LMDeploy](https://github.com/InternLM/lmdeploy), our model can run efficiently on an NVIDIA 3090 GPU.
+Our model can run efficiently on NVIDIA 3090 GPU.

 ## Benchmark Results